RIGHT OF APPEAL FOR EXPULSIONS

 First Offense – Saturday School

-Second Offense – 1 day on/off campus suspension
+Second Offense – 1 day on campus detention

 Third Offense – 1 day off campus suspension / behavior contract